Conduct and Interpret a Multinomial Logistic Regression

 How do we get from binary logistic regression to multinomial regression?
 Multinomial regression is a multi-equation model.
 For a nominal dependent variable with k categories, the multinomial regression model estimates k-1 logit equations.
 Although SPSS does compare all combinations of k groups, it only displays one of the comparisons.
 This is typically either the first or the last category.

 What are logits?
 The basic idea behind logits is to use a logarithmic function to restrict the probability values between 0 and 1.
 Sometimes a probit model is used instead of a logit model for multinomial regression.
 The following graph shows the difference between a logit and a probit model for different values.
-Both models are commonly used as the link function in ordinal regression.
+Researchers commonly use both models as link functions in ordinal regression.
 However, most multinomial regression models are based on the logit function.
-A noticeable difference between functions is typically only seen in small samples because probit assumes a normal distribution of the probability of the event, whereas logit assumes a log distribution.
+You typically see a noticeable difference between functions in small samples because probit assumes a normal distribution of the event probability, while logit assumes a log distribution.

 At the center of the multinomial regression analysis is the task estimating the log odds of each category.
 In our k=3 computer game example with the last category as the reference category, the multinomial regression estimates k-1 regression functions.

 Multinomial regression is similar to discriminant analysis.
 The practical difference is in the assumptions of both tests.
-If the independent variables are normally distributed, then we should use discriminant analysis because it is more statistically powerful and efficient.
+You should use discriminant analysis if the independent variables are normally distributed because it is more statistically powerful and efficient.

 The Multinomial Logistic Regression in SPSS